nils-eilers/CBM-DOS-Wedge/README.md

 @<DOS command string> sends your command to the device's command channel.
 This text is not interpreted by the wedge, so the result depends on what your drive understands.

-Usually this are the Commodore DOS commands:
+These Commodore DOS commands are available (your device may support some others too):

+     @C:newfile=existingfile

-@C:newfile=existingfile Copy a file on the same diskette
+Copy a file on the same diskette

+     @I

-@I Initialize the disk drive.
+Initialize the disk drive.
 Rarely needed as the drive usually does this on its own if it has a door switch.

+     @N:diskname

-@N:diskname New a disk that was already formatted
+New a disk that was already formatted

+     @N:diskname,id

-@N:diskname,id Format (new) a diskette, giving it an index at your choice
+Format (new) a diskette, giving it an index at your choice

+     @R:newname=oldname

-@R:newname=oldname Rename a file
+Rename a file

      @S:file1[,file2 ...]

 Scratch a file (or files).
 Wild cards are allowed!
 Read the status channel with @ to see how many files were scratched.

+     @UJ

-@UJ Reset the disk drive.
+Reset the disk drive.
 Read the status channel with @ to get the DOS version string.

+     @V

-@V Validate a disk: reconcile the BAM with the disk directory, allocate all used blocks and free all blocks not being used by files, and delete all unclosed files from the directory.
+Validate a disk: reconcile the BAM with the disk directory, allocate all used blocks and free all blocks not being used by files, and delete all unclosed files from the directory.

+     @D1=0

-@D1=0 Duplicate an entire disk.
+Duplicate an entire disk.
 Only available in dual drive units.
 The target(!) drive number comes first, then the source drive number.

 http://petsd.net/wedge.php